Mahad459/mahad.github.io/README.md

 ### Sales Maturity Forecasting Pipeline
 **Domain: Predictive Analytics**\
 **Tech Stack: Python, R, PostgreSQL, RMarkdown, Plotly**
-- Developed a sales maturity forecasting pipeline to predict the likelihood of reversal of sales/cancellations within 30 days in a callcenter
+- Developed a sales maturity forecasting pipeline to predict the likelihood of reversal of sales/cancellations within 30 days in a call center
-- Implemented tree-based (LGBM, XGBoost) regression models in python using a telco callcenters calls, outcome and CRM data
+- Implemented tree-based (LGBM, XGBoost) regression models in Python using a telco's call center calls, outcome, and CRM data
-- Created new customer history features to capture trends related to reversal of an outcome
+- Created new customer history features to capture trends related to the reversal of an outcome
 - Model predicted a reversal with 90% accuracy
 - Used Airflow DAGs to deploy the model into production
 - Generated a daily RMarkdown report to evaluate model accuracy